afragen/the-events-calendar-user-css/readme.txt

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 0.9 =
+* TEC 3.0 doesn't quite do it correctly.
+They automatically load User CSS before their CSS not after.
+Now works with either folder/file notation.

 = 0.8.2 =
 * Only needed for TEC 2.x